5.00 out of 2 votes

 “While supplies last” is the most common limitation.
 The gift isn’t guaranteed just because you hit the threshold.
 Popular GWPs sell out.
 Online, the gift disappears from your cart when stock runs out.
 In-store, you might reach the register and find they’re gone.

 Return policy impact.
-This one matters.
 If you return the qualifying purchase, most retailers will deduct the retail value of the gift from your refund or require you to return the gift too.
-Some do it automatically.
-Always read the GWP terms before making a large purchase you might return.
+Don’t assume you can keep the free mascara if you’re returning the $80 foundation that triggered it.
 Target typically handles GWP returns on a case-by-case basis.
-Department stores like Nordstrom usually deduct the gift value from refunds.
+Nordstrom usually deducts the gift value from refunds.

 One per transaction.
 Even if you spend triple the qualifying threshold, most promotions cap the gift at one per transaction.